 Instructor: Charles Corwin

 Amid global environmental and political turmoil and local grassroots activism, we will traverse regenerative urban spaces with different organizational frameworks and ideas about what it means to be with others and what it means to include the non-human.
 This course explores these new modes of being, with fellow humans and among other species and things, in a changing world.
 The course is structured around critical readings, as well as community-based projects in North Lawndale.

 Instructor: Eric Hotchkiss

-SAIC Design @ Homan Square combines professional practice design experience with community activism.
+Social Engagement Studio combines professional practice design experience with community activism.
 Operating out of SAIC's facility in the Nichols Tower at Homan Square, the course engages students in a focused dialogue on social project implementation in Chicago and provides the tools and frameworks to realize those projects.
 Functioning as a pro bono "design consultancy" where the residents, small businesses, and community groups of North Lawndale act as "clients," each job is treated as a discrete project involving research, knowledge-sharing, and design action.
-The projects will cover a two-semester cycle with each semester being offered as an independent class.

 Community Practice and Helping Relationships

 This multi-level course draws from arts and counseling perspectives to critically examine helping relationships, community care work, socially engaged art practice, cultural curation, and research through service learning.
 Students will learn various models of collaboration with community members and an interdisciplinary team of mental health practitioners, artists, designers, organizers, educators, scholars and researchers.